 Natural Products

 This program develops tools for yeast and actinomycete cell factories to produce any plant, fungal or actinobacterial natural product.
-The natural products will include natural food colors, antibacterial and antifungal therapeutics, pesticides, and plant-derived therapeutics.

 The tools include high-throughput genome engineering and screening, innovative biosensors, metabolic modeling and machine learning, regulatory network reconstructions, and transporter characterization and engineering.